alexander-pv/quantization-samples/README.md

-### Quantization methods from scratch with Pytorch
+### Quantization methods from scratch with Numpy and Pytorch

 1. [Asymmetric linear quantization](./samples/1_linear_quantization.ipynb)